cvs-health/testaro/README.md

 On some occasions a test throws an error that cannot be handled with a `try`-`catch` structure.
 It has been observed, for example, that the `ibm` test does this when the page content, rather than the page URL, is given to `getCompliance()` and the target is `https://globalsolutions.org`, `https://monsido.com`, or `https://www.ambetterhealth.com/`.

 Some tools take apparently infinite time to perform their tests on some pages.
-To handle such stalling, Testaro subjects most tools to time limits.
-Further testing will be required before it can be determined whether this time limitation is robust.
-As currently implemented (without child processes), it may allow tool testing processes to continue and to write indefinitely to the response.
+To handle such stalling, Testaro subjects all tools to time limits.
+The limitation is implemented with forked child processes.
+Specifically, the `procs/doTestAct.js` module is run as a forked process with a `timeout` option for each of the 11 tools.

 ### Activation